 Across The Obelisk

 One of the more recent releases on this list, Across the Obelisk is becoming increasingly popular with deck building fans who crave a new game.

-Throwing co-op into the mix, the game allows up to four players to band together and choose from 11 characters with unique starter decks and game-changing abilities.
+Adding co-op to the mix, the game permits a maximum of four players to unite and select from 11 characters with distinctive starter decks and game-altering skills.

 These cover a wide range of fantasy archetypes along with some more unconventional heroes with clever playstyles that can synergize with teammates.

 If you’ve ever wanted to play through a deck builder with a friend, then Across the Obelisk is the perfect game to do so.

 Next up, Banners of Ruin is a roguelike deck builder that sees you assembling a party of up to six animal-based characters with unique cards and abilities that can define your deck’s playstyle.

 The game is set in Dawn’s Point, a fantasy-inspired city on the brink of collapse as rival factions fight for control, forcing you to crush any enemies that try to get in your way and forge new alliances.

 Along the way, you’ll collect weapons and armor that grant special effects to your characters and give them a fighting chance in battle against increasingly challenging and unpredictable foes.

 Players can use the knowledge from failed attempts to make better decisions as well as earn tokens to unlock new cards and passives for their next run.